ojo-network/ojo-evm/README.md

 ## Flow

-Ojo-evm is a pull-style oracle which executes defi transactions after oracle updates are successful.
-If they do not succeed or time out, the defi transaction will not go through.
-This design was created to stop tx-spam attacks on EVM, and to minify the delta between defi transactions and oracle updates.
+Ojo-evm is a pull-style oracle which executes DeFi transactions after oracle updates are successful.
+If they do not succeed or time out, the DeFi transaction will not go through.
+This design was created to stop tx-spam attacks on EVM, and to minimize the delta between DeFi transactions and oracle updates.

 1. User executes a defi transaction
 2. The Defi contract requests an Ojo update.
 During this request, the DeFi contract sends along the parameters and function to call after the oracle update goes through.